 Valentine is a decidedly white-collar town, with fully 85.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Valentine is a town of professionals, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Valentine who work in legal occupations (28.57%), architecture and engineering (28.57%), and management occupations (28.57%).

-Valentine’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Valentine’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, Valentine is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.33% of adults in Valentine have a college degree.